Delonghi Dedica Basket Hack

 Most budget espresso machines come with pressurized baskets, or sometimes pressurized portafilters.
 The EC685 by Delonghi is no exception.
-Nevertheless, the pressurized system can be replaced with non pressurized baskets for a more beautiful, flavorful extraction.
+Nevertheless, the pressurized system can be replaced with non-pressurized baskets for a more beautiful, flavorful extraction.
+Just keep in mind that you will need a proper grinder to grind fine enough for espresso, since now we will be creating the pressure via the coffee puck, and NOT a pressurized basket.

 How to do this Modification?

 Depressurizing the basket is easy to do.
-Really, one just has to buy a standard, single walled basket, and install it in the portafilter.
+Really, one just has to buy a standard, single walled basket, such as the handsome IMS Basket, and install it in the portafilter.
 Most baskets however will not fit in the Dedica’s portafilter due to the plastic insert, but that can be removed.
 Alternatively, one can purchase a bottomless portafilter to accompany the newly boughten basket.
 This way, it is possible to view and analyze the extraction, and the basket will fit perfectly.

 After depressurizing the basket, much better results are achieved, because now the basket is not reponsible for the resistance to the water flow, but rather the grind size, puck preparation, and tamping.
 This leads to extractions with better crema, better mouthfeel, and a fuller extraction.
 Just try for yourself!